KarolGralewski/portfolio-creator/README.md

 * [Setup](#setup)

 ## General info
-PortfolioCreator is a simple webapp with Flask backend, that creates web pages based on user inputs
+PortfolioCreator is a simple webapp with Flask backend, that lets you create portfolio webpage

 ## Setup